150+ Icebreaker Questions for Amazing Group Discussion

 - How can I find passion?

 - How can you balance life?
 And what is balance?

 - How have you gained dignity following a crisis?

 - How important is it for you to be able to define yourself?

 Icebreaker Questions on Success

 - What’s the difference between a good boss and a good leader?

-- How do you determine if someone’s
+- How do you determine if someone’s successful in life?

 - What is your thought on keeping “work life” and “personal life” separate?